tscanlin/developers.optimizely.com/src/content/overview/index.md

 ### Developer support

 If you have any questions or need help please email Optimizely's developer support team at [developers@optimizely.com](mailto:developers@optimizely.com).
 You can also post on our [developer discussion group](http://community.optimizely.com/t5/Developers/bd-p/Developers) on Optiverse.
-We're eager to hear your feedback and happy to help walk you through how to use our APIs and SDKs!
+We're happy to help and eager to hear your feedback.

 ### Contributions